aaronhuggins/node-x12/README.md

 - Missing elements in XYZ tag

 Such issues should be resolved between a user of this library and the implementer of ASC X12 documents they are working with.

-A scenario we are looking to fix in the immediate future: fat EDI documents.
-These are documents we define as having multiple, complete, valid documents in a single file.
-This library will eventually split such a file into an array of X12Interchange objects.
-Currently, a user of this library will need to handle that logic on their own or work with their implementer.

 ## Documentation
 Additional documentation can be found in the wiki.
 Currently, it is out-of-date.
 Future documentation is slated to be self-hosted within the repository, and generated from JSDoc.
 Please keep an eye out for a documentation over-haul in the near future.